 The course will look to follow the classic design process, from analysis of a brief (problem to be solved), sketching out the initial concepts, choosing the best material for the task, experimentation with construction, testing, refinement of design and finally production.
+The course will focus on product design as well as looking at architectural and structural

 The course will focus on product design as well as looking at architectural and structural briefs to give, it is hoped, a broad look at the subject, as well as expose the pupils to the career possibilities design offers.